-However, whilst becoming a guarantor in itself will not affect your credit rating, there are certain circumstances where it can.
-It’s important to know what these circumstances are, and how they can affect your credit score.
+However, whilst becoming a guarantor won’t affect your credit rating, there are certain circumstances where it can, should the borrower break the terms and conditions of the loan.
+It’s therefore important to know what those circumstances are, and how they may affect your credit score.

 Almost anyone can be a guarantor when you have different bank accounts.
 A guarantor is typically a spouse or parent, but it can also be a friend.
 However, you ought to only serve as a guarantor if you feel that you will and can repay their debt.